connaryscott/JaasDev/README.md

 JAAS (Java Authentication and Authorization Service) for Tomcat/Rundeck Integration

-Setup Tomcat Environment for Rundeck Build and Test This will result in a basic rundeck setup using $CATALINA_BASE/conf/tomcat-users.xml file on a CentOS 6.2 64 bit O/S.
+Setup Tomcat 7, which will be used  with a simple build environment for building and deploying jaas.

+Rundeck will be setup in a tomcat container resembling factory defaults with respect to the

+    $CATALINA_BASE/conf/tomcat-users.xml

+file.
+Subsequent changes will be made to adapt it for JAAS.

+This process is documented with respect to a CentOS 6.2 64-bit environment, however, should not be big stretch to use an earlier or even different linux distro.

 =======